Submitted / under review

 Tiemei Lu, Susanne Liese, Ludo Schoenmakers, Christoph A. Weber, Hiroaki Suzuki, Wilhelm T.S.
 Huck and Evan Spruijt

-Recent studies have shown that the interactions between condensates and biological membranes is of functional importance.
-Here, we study how the interaction between complex coacervates and liposomes as model systems can lead to membrane deformation and endocytosis.
-Depending on the interaction strength between coacervates and liposomes, the wetting behavior ranged from non-wetting, to partial wetting (adhesion), engulfment (endocytosis), and finally complete wetting.
+Recent studies have shown that the interactions between condensates and biological membranes are of functional importance.
+Here, we study how the interaction between complex coacervates and liposomes as model systems can lead to wetting, membrane deformation, and endocytosis.
+Depending on the interaction strength between coacervates and liposomes, the wetting behavior ranged from nonwetting to engulfment (endocytosis) and complete wetting.
 Endocytosis of coacervates was found to be a general phenomenon: coacervates made from a wide range of components could be taken up by liposomes.
-A simple theory that takes into account surface energies and coacervate sizes can explain the observed coacervate-liposome interactions.
-Our findings can help to better understand condensate-membrane interactions in cellular systems and provide new avenues for intracellular delivery using coacervates.
+A simple theory taking into account surface energies and coacervate sizes can explain the observed morphologies.
+Our findings can help to better understand condensate–membrane interactions in cellular systems and provide new avenues for intracellular delivery using coacervates.